Frequently Asked Questions

 Who is credited as the researcher?

-The CISA advisory credits Michael Groberman (handle: Gr0m) for the coordinated disclosure of the ten CVEs.
-Per the researcher’s coordinated-disclosure repository, three of the original four CVEs (CVE-2025-29628, CVE-2025-29629, CVE-2025-29631) were originally disclosed by mselbrede in February 2025; the current advisory cites that prior work.
+The CISA advisory credits Michael Groberman (handle: Gr0m) as the reporting researcher for the coordinated disclosure of the ten CVEs.
+Per the maintainer’s coordinated-disclosure repository, throughout the disclosure period (October 14, 2025 through February 23, 2026) Michael Groberman self-identified to Gardyn and to CERT/CC as a Gardyn customer with technical knowledge, and did not adopt the “security researcher” label during that period.
+The “researcher” label was applied by CISA in advisory ICSA-26-055-03 published February 24, 2026; Mr. Groberman has worked publicly as a security researcher since that publication.
+Per the same repository, three of the original four CVEs (CVE-2025-29628, CVE-2025-29629, CVE-2025-29631) were originally disclosed by mselbrede in February 2025; the current advisory cites that prior work.

 Was the disclosure coordinated?